samantha-yang/tcfarm/README.md

 # T&C Farm Website

 A simple website for T&C Farm, my family's flower business at Pike Place Market in Seattle, WA.
-Built as a freelance project.
+Built as a personal project for my portfolio.

 ## Pages